General

 Key Takeaways

-- Rule-based systems computing 10–20 constraints in overnight batch runs cannot deliver 15-minute-window precision.
-The architecture must change, not the parameters.
+- Architecture, not parameters.
+Rule-based systems computing 10–20 constraints in overnight batch runs cannot deliver 15-minute-window precision.
+The architecture must change — and predictive ETA engineering is the blueprint.

-- Traffic, weather, driver pace, stop duration patterns, parking, customer availability, and delivery density must all feed into every ETA calculation — and recalculate as conditions change.
+- Five data signal categories are non-negotiable.
+Traffic, weather, driver pace, stop duration patterns, parking, customer availability, and delivery density must all feed into every ETA calculation — and recalculate as conditions change.

-- Systems trained on billion-scale delivery datasets build prediction accuracy that no static model can match.
+- Billion-scale training data creates compounding accuracy.
+Systems trained on billion-scale delivery datasets build prediction accuracy that no static model can match.
 Each completed delivery refines future ETAs for that zone, time, and driver profile.

-- The system must not only predict when a delivery will miss its window but autonomously reroute, reallocate, and notify the customer before the failure occurs.
+- Prediction without orchestration is incomplete.
+The system must not only predict when a delivery will miss its window but autonomously reroute, reallocate, and notify the customer before the failure occurs.
+Locus’ platform delivers both.

 Why Most ETA Systems Plateau at 80–85% Accuracy